-Important: You cannot upgrade Red Hat OpenShift Kubernetes Service clusters with the Red Hat Advanced Cluster Management for Kubernetes console.
+Important: You cannot upgrade Red Hat OpenShift Kubernetes Service managed clusters or OpenShift Container Platform managed clusters on Red Hat OpenShift Dedicated by using the Red Hat Advanced Cluster Management for Kubernetes console.

-This method of upgrading only works for Red Hat OpenShift Container Platform clusters that are in a Ready state.
+This method of upgrading only works for OpenShift Container Platform managed clusters that are in a Ready state.